Hosted Checkout

-See the detailed API documentation for more information.
+See the detailed API Reference for more information.

-The payment pages are part of the Redirect Flow and are designed to streamline payment integrations and enhance the customer experience by providing a dedicated payment interface.
+The payment pages in the Hosted Checkout are part of the Redirect Flow and are designed to streamline payment integrations and enhance the customer experience by providing a dedicated payment interface.

 There we present a dedicated payment screen that seamlessly navigates customers through their payment journey by: